marithetland/AsmPipe/README.md

 ## Output

-The following output-files are created when running SNParison:
+The following output-files are created when running AsmPipe:

 * Fastq_raw: Any FASTQ-files that have been processed are placed here
 * trimmed_reds: The trimmed reads from TrimGalore are placed here